Use of the Assembly grounds policy

 Damages

-Defacing or damaging the Legislative Building, the legislative grounds, and/ or its contents (either temporarily or permanently) is prohibited and illegal.
-In the event of damage, the cost of repair, replacement, or cleaning (including the removal of excessive garbage) is the responsibility of the event organizer using the grounds or the individual who caused the damage.
-Persons responsible may be subject to prosecution.
+Defacing or damaging the Legislative Building, its grounds and/or its contents (either temporarily or permanently) is prohibited and illegal.
+In the event of damage, the cost of repair, replacement or cleaning (including the removal of excessive garbage) shall be the responsibility of the individual or event organizer using the grounds, or who caused the damage and persons responsible may be subject to prosecution.

 Drones

-The use of drones (including those with exemptions from Transport Canada) within the legislative precinct is restricted.
-The use of drones on the property when Parliament is sitting is prohibited.
+The use of drones (including those with exemptions from Transport Canada) within the Legislative Precinct is prohibited without the written permission of the Sergeant-at-Arms or designate.

-Election campaigning is not permitted within the legislative precinct.
-Campaign buses accessing the legislative precinct grounds for the purposes of pick-up/drop-off must remain in an area designated by the LAO and may stay on the grounds for no more than 30 minutes at a time.
+Campaign buses accessing the Legislative Building grounds for the purposes of pick-up/drop-off must remain in an area designated by the LAO and may stay on the grounds for no more than 30 minutes at a time (see also Buses).

 A sound system may be made available to organizers of approved scheduled events that take place during regular business hours.
 Groups may set up their own sound equipment, provided the volume is not deemed excessive and does not interfere with an authorized event or the proceedings of the Legislative Assembly of Ontario.
 Access to power is dependent on weather conditions and is at the discretion of the LAO.